 - Non-Resident LLC in the US – no US income tax to be paid under the Canada-US treaty if all the beneficial owners are residents of Canada.
 However, Form 5472 must be filed along with the 1120 Proforma with IRS.
 In Canada, file T2 for the same LLC.
 This can get extremely complex quickly.
 Generally, if you are a Canadian, do not use the U.S. LLC to conduct any business as long as you are a Canadian tax resident.
 Read more on hybrid entities.

 2. US Income tax reporting for sales to US Customers from US Warehouse

 If you do not have an office or employee in the United States, however, you are using warehouse services, you have the US effectively connected income, also known as ECI.
 Please note that if you have a dedicated employee who handles your warehouse only for you, it may create a permanent establishment discussed in the next situation.
 Any ECI must be reported to the IRS.

 One of the most common examples of this situation is having a US Amazon Store which delivers through Fulfillment by Amazon (FBA).
-Since the warehousing and handling is done by Amazon warehouses in the US, you have an effectively connected income.
+Since the warehousing and handling are done by Amazon warehouses in the US, you have an effectively connected income.
 You have a US income tax reporting requirement now.

-- Individuals – File 1040-NR and claim treaty-based position by filing form 8843.
+- Individuals – File 1040-NR and claim a treaty-based position by filing form 8833.
 As a result, you will not pay taxes in the US.
 Your income will be reported and taxed in Canada on T1 when you report business income on T2125.

-- Corporations – File form 1120-F and claim a treaty-based position on form 8843.
+- Corporations – File form 1120-F and claim a treaty-based position on form 8833.
 No US income tax is paid.
-In Canada, report income and pay taxes using T2 Corporate income tax return.
+In Canada, report income and pay taxes using a T2 Corporate income tax return.

-- Non-Resident LLC in the US – US LLCs with non-resident members need to file Form 5472, Form 8833, and 1040NR.
+- Non-Resident LLCs in the US – US LLCs with non-resident members need to file Form 5472, Form 8833, and 1040NR.
 No income tax is payable in the US.
 Report the income on T2 in Canada.
 Be mindful of the LLC problems in Canada before you decide to use LLC.